 - Wait for Your Surgery Site to Heal Before Brushing

 Once your dental implants heal, it’s important to practice proper oral hygiene, even on your false teeth.
 But immediately after your implant procedure, you’ll need to take brushing and flossing easy, so your site can heal.
-The good news for Springfield residents who choose Dr. Cross for dental implants surgery is that they often heal faster than those who select other periodontists.
+The good news for Springfield residents who choose Dr. Cross for dental implants surgery is that they often heal faster and have a positive experience.
 This is because Dr. Cross is the only periodontist in the area who uses microsurgery techniques for this surgery, which not only makes smaller incisions but promotes faster healing, too.

 - Keep All Your Follow-Up Appointments with Dr. Cross

 Just because you may feel great after your dental implants surgery doesn’t mean you should not attend your follow-up appointments with Dr. Cross.
 In fact, the exact opposite is true for dental implant patients.
 You should always keep your follow-up appointments, so Dr. Cross can check that your site is healing properly, that your implants are fusing with your jawbone correctly, and that you aren’t experiencing any complications.
 If something comes up last minute and you do need to miss a follow-up appointment, make sure to reschedule it ASAP.

 - Avoid Nicotine Products to Prevent Implant Failure